Department website: http://www.cehs.wvu.edu

 - Master of science in speech pathology

-The College of Education and Human Services, located in Allen Hall on the Evansdale campus, offers graduate-level programs of study in counseling, counseling psychology, curriculum and instruction, educational leadership, educational psychology, elementary education, literacy education, instructional design and technology, rehabilitation counseling, secondary education, special education, and communication sciences and disorders.
+The College of Education and Human Services, located in Allen Hall on the Evansdale campus, offers graduate-level programs of study in counseling, counseling psychology, curriculum and instruction, educational leadership, educational psychology, elementary education, literacy education, instructional design and technology, rehabilitation counseling, secondary education, special education, communication sciences and disorders and higher education administration.
 Thesis programs are devoted to the study and development of human talent and resources in the school, family, and community.
 Instruction, research, and extended service are carried out in close cooperation with related departments and units of the university.
+Students may also complete teaching certification-only programs in education and special education areas.

 Some graduate programs require the successful completion of clinical experiences in approved sites.
 Clinical placements are arranged by faculty and the professional judgments of faculty are used to determine continuation of students in these placements.